pyReef-model/RADWave/src/docs/method.rst

-From Altimeter data to wave climate
+Altimeter data 2 wave climate
 ================

 This page outlines the techniques and methods used to acquire and analyse data from *radar satellite altimeters* and how **RADWave** package uses this dataset to investigate wave parameters, enabling wave climate analysis of varying spatial and temporal resolution.